nickhuynhq/weather-vue/README.md

 ## Update Log
 **(January 30, 2023)**
 - Fix issue of info not updating when new City is searched on City View
+- Update weather icons to have background for better visibility/accessibility

 **(October 18, 2022)**
 - Fix local time on City Cards